gilnam74/vex-sneppet/VEX-for-artists.md

 If you can render the metal sphere and able to distinguish a `loop` form `variable`, then you are fine to go.

-Check [Programming Basics tutorial](Programming-basics) if you are totally 146% fresh noob in developing.
+Check [Programming Basics tutorial](Programming-basics) if you are a total noob in developing.

 Article structure:
 - [VEX orientation](#vex-orientation)